 In broken link building links on other websites, which point to no longer existing sites, are replaced with links to your own website.
 To do this, you need to find these broken links first, contact the web host and let them know that these links are broken.
 Offer to replace them with links to your own site.
 In order for these links to still be relevant to their content, you might need to create new content especially for this purpose.

 Especially at the beginning of your link building process, asking business partners, suppliers and customers to link to your website is considered a good first step and one of the easiest and most cost-effective tactics of link building.
-Just make sure the site, that you are asking to get a backlink from, is containing high quality content, in order to ensure it affects your ranking positively.
+Just make sure the site, that you are asking to get a backlink from, is containing high-quality content, in order to ensure it affects your ranking positively.

 Maintain your own blog

 We know building your own blog is quite a lot of work and requires a lot of time, but it has the potential to be highly valuable to your link building.
 By publishing relevant blog posts for your target group you will be able to increase the traffic onto your website.
 As long as the content is valuable and useful, users then will start to link to it pretty quickly.
-Just make sure the content is not only created for the purpose of link building, but to offer your audience articles with real value.
+Just make sure the content is not only created for the purpose of link building but to offer your audience articles with real value.

 If you have your own blog, then it will be worth thinking about linking appropriate content and quotes in your own articles.
 Make sure you have researched them well and that they are relevant for what it is you’re trying to say.
 Then use quotes or information from the external content in your own article and link back to the source website, which can be a blog or journal.

-On the one hand you can prove your quote or piece of content with the link.
-On the other hand this is a very good and proactive way to get the people you’ve linked to in your article to link back to you.
-To get a backlink from them you have to contact the quoted people or organisations after the blog is published and let them know that you mentioned them.
+On the one hand, you can prove your quote or piece of content with the link.
+On the other hand, this is a very good and proactive way to get the people you’ve linked to in your article to link back to you.
+To get a backlink from them you have to contact the quoted people or organizations after the blog is published and let them know that you mentioned them.
 Be careful how and where you approach them, as a very direct approach or impersonal mass-email will often be ignored by the recipients.
 So make sure you know who you’re contacting, use their name and explain to them what you’ve written and that you’ve mentioned and linked them in it.
 This is a good base for future communications with that person.
 The goal here is to get the person to link back to your site and ideally to mention your website/ blog or service in an article of their own.

 Offer free and helpful content

 Offering free online products or content, such as ebooks or checklists, while being a more time consuming and costly alternative, nevertheless offers your visitors a lot more value as well.
-Well designed and written content make your visitors aware of this free resource, so that they recommend it to other people.
+Well designed and written content make your visitors aware of this free resource so that they recommend it to other people.
 Ebooks should offer a deep insight into a specific subject and just like checklists, etc. be useful and helpful for your users.
 Position yourself as an expert on a specific subject and give real and long-term value to your users, unlike linkbait, where you simply want to lure them.

 Create and publish Infographics